 If you, or someone you know has suffered from sexual assault and you’re too afraid to tell the police, a friend, or family, you can call RAINN, the National Sexual Assault hotline.
 Visit their website here for more info.
 You can also get 24/7 help here.

-They also have an app which offers victims support, self care tips, and a mood tracker after to help them heal post assault.
+They also have an app that offers victims support, self-care tips, and a mood tracker after to help them heal post-assault.

 Safety Dating Tips Passed Down From One Woman to Another

 DISCLAIMER: The tips in this blog were passed down from my mom to me.
 I don’t claim to be an expert or a professional on the subject matter.
 Use the tips at your own discretion.

 Unlike my last blog where I encourage women to date while keeping health in mind during COVID, in this blog, I encourage you to date while keeping your safety in mind.